ps2cnc/ps2cnc/README.md

 [https://www.adobe.com/jp/print/postscript/pdfs/PLRM.pdf](https://www.adobe.com/jp/print/postscript/pdfs/PLRM.pdf)

 PostScript was not created for CNC, like SVG it has the ability to define paths, and I happen to know enough of it and like to use it.
-There is maybe one or two people out there, so maybe there are three of us total.
-Hopefully you will see the beauty of doing it this way and sometimes or all the time take this approach.
+There is maybe one or two people out there, so maybe there are three of us total...Hopefully you will see the beauty of doing it this way and sometimes or all the time take this approach.
 It truly is a natural fit but few people even know of PostScript despite everyone using PDFs day in and day out.

 PostScript is a programming language that is geared toward defining a page.
 You likely know of the term PDF as in PDF file.
 PDF is essentially compiled PostScript, you can convert back and forth.
 Many PDF viewers will also support PostScript.
-Apple saw the wisdom in using PostScript as a printer control language, and well after that time some percentage of the printers out there support PostScript directly if not then there are very widely used tools like ghostscript that can convert PostScript into native printer control languages so that your whole computer or publishing infrastructure/corporation can aim for PostScript and then the last mile is done by a converter.
+(PS and PDF are separate definitions but have a relationship)  Apple saw the wisdom in using PostScript as a printer control language, and well after that time some percentage of the printers out there support PostScript directly if not then there are very widely used tools like ghostscript that can convert PostScript into native printer control languages so that your whole computer or publishing infrastructure/corporation can aim for PostScript and then the last mile is done by a converter.

 The PLRM is a pretty big book, I am a seasoned software developer and do not find it trivial nor easy.
 But the parts we want to use, are trivial and easy.
-We simply need to create paths, start a path here here, do some lines and curves, close the path.
-There are free and open source tools that are based on libraries that no doubt some if not all of the software you use today that supports PDF for example is built upon.
-I am a software developer so Linux is naturally the operating system of choice, and those that use it understand there are more tools that do more things for free that are trivial to download and install than you have time in your life to ever use or experiment with.
+We simply need to create paths, start a path here, do some lines and curves, close the path.
+There are free and open source tools that are based on libraries that, no doubt, some, if not all, of the software you use today that supports PDF for example is built upon.
+I am a software developer so Linux is naturally the operating system of choice, and those that use it understand there are more tools that do more things, for free, that are trivial to download and install, than you have time in your life to ever use or experiment with.
 Including PostScript to PDF conversion and PDF to SVG.
 Tools based on the same libraries are available for Windows or MAC so you can also do this on those platforms with free and open source tools.

 Even if you are not a programmer or dont want to be or find this too tedius our painful, there are still some nuggets of info about using SVG or CAM tools (CAM tools create the g-code from some input, of which many support SVG if not centered around it)

 DXF is another file format you will see mentioned.
 It is also 2D based (like SVG), but I believe created by a CAD company.
 I used to know that file format in detail and have since forgotten, I think it is based on points and polygons which is also a description of ... paths.

 The items we are creating with these machines are not just two dimensional, they are 3D as with anything real.
-Many things folks want to create if you look down from the top lets say can be represented by a two dimensional shape, that you cut part or all the way through the material.
+Many things folks want to create, with CNC/laser, if you look down from the top, lets say, can be represented by a two dimensional shape.
+A shape you cut part or all the way through the material.
 Think of some big letters or initials of someones name.
 A big letter D, several inches tall cut into some wood.
 If you used a scroll saw or some tool like that you would draw a 2D representation of the letter on the top then cut it out vertically along those lines with your saw.
 We are simply do that as well for some of our projects, most of what I do, well everything I do.
-And that is what you tell the CAM tool, here is a path in the X/Y space, I want you to cut along that path this many inches or millimeters deep.
-One important thing to know is that unlike a scroll saw you do not just try to cut the full depth in one pass.
+And that is what you tell the CAM tool (generates the g-code), here is a path in the X/Y space, I want you to cut along that path this many inches or millimeters deep.
+One important thing to know is that unlike a jig or scroll saw you do not just try to cut the full depth in one pass.
 You make many passes along the defined path, at increasing depths.
-Some folks that have used a router understand that it is better to take multiple passes at increasing depths than trying to go full depth and slower.
-Depth per pass and how fast to move the bit, called feeds and speeds, is another long discussion that will happen later.
+Some folks that have used a router understand that it is better to take multiple passes at increasing depths than trying to go full depth and slower.  (there are reasons why a router can take much more material out per pass and can cut much faster)  Depth per pass and how fast to move the bit is called feeds and speeds, which is another long discussion that will happen later.
 And like some other things, 100% guaranteed that if you just try the numbers some other (even very reputable and experienced person) is using, you are likely to burn up the wood and or bits, and/or break bits (or your machine).

 # PS2CNC